boutroslab/CRISPRAnalyzeR/README.md

    ```

 5. __Familiarize with the parameters you can use to start the CRISPRanalyzeR - they offer proxy settings or additional databases and local sgRNA re-evaluation.__
+6. Access CRISPRAnalyzeR using your web-browser - __http://localhost:3838/CRISPRAnalyzeR__

 ## Run and install with local downloading of container file